MaskingTechnology/comify/docs/integrations/AUTHENTICATION.md

 The authentication integration provides a universal interaction layer with an actual identity provider solution.

+This integration is based on the following authentication flow:

+1. Browser redirects to the IDP login page.
+2. User authenticate at the IDP.
+3. IDP provides identity information to this integration.
+4. This integration starts a session based on the provided identity.
+5. Sessions can be refreshed via this integration.
+6. Until the user logs out via this integration.

 ## Implementations

 Currently, there is only one implementation: